Skip to main content

 4. Cost came down.
 No travel, no venue cost, broader access.

-What it does not look like: a 40-video Teachable course you "complete at your own pace."
+What it does not look like: a 40-video Teachable course you "complete at your own pace" with no live faculty contact and no post-graduation support.

 What separates a real online program from a video shop